 Misty Eve Hannah

 Slowing down, tuning in . . .
 Much of our lives are spent in search of something outside of us, yet there remains a vast, unknown universe within us.
-When we slow our usual pace, move with awareness it can help us tune in to ourselves and our surroundings more easily.
-Slowing down gives us more opportunity to sense what is happening in us and around us and helps to restore balance to our body and our life.
+When we slow our usual pace and learn to move with awareness we have more opportunities to sense what is happening in us and around us.
+This helps to restore balance to our body and our life.

 When I first began researching/studying dances the focus was on finding connections through migration, threads and patterns that they share.
 However, it became more about what it is to be human and the exploration of that through movement.
 And so this exploratory approach continues and greatly informs my teaching and practice.
 Throughout the centuries movement has been a voice of humanity, endlessly connecting and reminding us of what it is to be human, of our relationship with ourselves and the world...thank you for being here.

 MA with Distinction: Dance and Somatic Well Being (University of Central Lancashire)

 Taiji and Qi Gong Instructor certificates, registered with Tai Chi Healthways

 Professional Member of the International Somatic Movement Education & Therapy Association ISMETA